rtCamp/wpveda-book/content/tools/code-sniffer.md

 `/usr/local/bin/` You can change this to custom path like `~/.bin` and add that custom path to $PATH as mentioned above in composer install section.

 ### Install WPCS and PHPCompatibility

 You can install WPCS via git repo as mentioned below.

 ```
 cd ~/Documents
-mkdir Coding-Standerds && cd $_
+mkdir Coding-Standards && cd $_
 git clone -b master https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards.git wpcs
 git clone -b master https://github.com/wimg/PHPCompatibility.git PHPCompatibility
 pwd # copy this
 ln -s {paste here}/PHPCompatibility/PHPCompatibility wpcs/PHPCompatibility
 phpcs --config-set installed_paths {Paste here again}/wpcs # remember this path
 ```

 Note: you can also install WPCS via composer.

 ### Check and Fix phpcs path

 Try `phpcs -i` it should show WordPress, PHPCompatibility, WordPress-Extra, WordPress-Docs, WordPress-Core ruleset there.

-If somehow it doesn't show you, you need to exec last command `phpcs --config-set...` again. (you should do this everywhere you update phpcs)
+If somehow it doesn't show you, you need to exec last command `phpcs --config-set...` again. \(you should do this everywhere you update phpcs\)

 ### Update WPCS and PHPCompatibility

 ```
 phpcs --config-show
 ```

-Copy path given in installed_paths.
+Copy path given in installed\_paths.
 If you don't get that path check above section on how to fix that.

 ```
 cd {Paste here}
 git pull origin master